navneethrajesh08/Google_Data_Analytics_Capstone-Cyclistic/README.md

 - Start\_lat and start\_lng may be discarded as it will not be meaningful.

-- I can use Rideable\_type to compare against member types.
+- I can use Rideable\_type to compare and contrast the different member types.

 - I can use Started\_at and Ended\_at to find out travel time.